What Is Hyperconverged Infrastructure?

 “We’re using vSAN for hyperconverged infrastructure because of its reliability; it’s stable and lives depend on it.
 VMware systems are designed to just keep running…it’s an unstoppable system.”

-“Without VMware, I don’t think that we would have the up time or the reliability to be able to perform what we do at 40,000 feet on a global scale and do what we do best, save patient lives.”
+“Without VMware, I don’t think we would have the uptime or reliability to be able to perform at 40,000 feet, on a global scale, and do what we do best: save patient lives.”

 The simplest path toward hyperconverged infrastructure and hybrid cloud starts here.
 Get a free online assessment evaluating your current environment’s readiness for HCI.